evercoinx/meme-tools/README.md

 # Token Exit Plan

-1. Run `yarn close-raydium-pool && yarn collect-funds:view` to close the Raydium pool and to collect all funds from the snipers and traders.
+1. Run `yarn close-raydium-pool && yarn collect-funds:view` to close the Raydium pool and to collect funds from the wallets of dev, snipers and traders.